 It can feel good to work up a sweat, and a bit of soreness can serve as a nice reminder that we moved our bodies.
 However, the sad truth is that neither of those things means much, if anything, with regard to how beneficial the workout was.
 Those things may feel nice emotionally, but they don’t always have a solid physiological carryover.

-I can stand in my yard and wave at the neighbor for three hours straight in the blazing sun, sweat like a maniac, and experience crippling soreness the next day.
-It doesn’t necessarily mean that I burned fat, or got stronger.
+I can stand in my yard and wave at the neighbor for three hours straight in the blazing sun, work up a monumental sweat, and experience extreme soreness the next day.
+It doesn't necessarily mean that I burned fat, or got stronger.
 It simply means that my arm and shoulder performed the same movement a bazillion times in a row and it was hot outside.

 A lot of people see an increase in their weight when they begin working out.
-That’s often because they dive into exercise a little too aggressively, lifting weights several times per week and doing cardio like crazy, kicking their appetite into overdrive.
+That’s often because they dive into exercise a little too aggressively, lifting weights several times per week and doing cardio like there's no tomorrow, kicking their appetite into overdrive.

 When it comes to fat loss, the only thing that a ton of really intense training will do for most people is make them voraciously hungry.

 If this is you, step back and evaluate how you’re feeling.
 Are certain training modalities or activities causing intense cravings, or an insatiable appetite?
 If so, consider reducing the intensity of your workout, and see how you feel.